O-Deka-K/TakeAndHoldFramework/README.md

 ## I still have Take & Hold Tweaker installed, what should I do?
 Short version: Leave it installed.
 TNH Framework will handle everything for you.
 Long version:
 TNH Framework has a patcher included that will modify TNH Tweaker's files.
 While it's not the most well-made, it's functional for most people without being fiddly or liable to break.
-It will ruin Tweaker's files, so if you want to disable Framework and just run Tweaker, you will have to reinstall it.
+If you want to disable TNH Framework and just run TNH Tweaker, you should disable TNH Tweaker and then re-enable it again.
 But for most people, you can just leave it alone.

 ## Features
 As of right now, this mod does the following: